 Demona happily destroying human statues in "City of Stone" — especially when she only destroyed the arms of one.

 The 11th-century flashbacks, in which Demona becomes gaunt and aged, make her look more like a vampire than a gargoyle: and she's quite enthusiastic with that spiked mace of hers.

-Jackal in "The Green" when he fantasizes about smashing stone Gargoyles by day.
+Jackal in "The Green" fantasizing about smashing stone Gargoyles by day.
 Frightening enough as it is, but then he whips out a chisel and carves Goliath's face to look like his.

-To say nothing of Fox's transformation, especially when she's reaching out to Xanatos and screaming, before the were takes her over.
+The werefox, to say nothing of Fox's transformation, especially when she's reaching out to Xanatos and screaming before the beast takes over.

 The episode that first introduced Coyote was often skipped in syndication, probably because of the scene in which Bronx knocks Coyote to the deck and mauls his head.
-It just barely gets past the radar because anything you do to a robot is OK: but it's a very realistically depicted and lethal-looking savaging - and a first-time viewer would probably still assume that Xanatos is the guy in the armor.
+It just barely gets past the radar due to Coyote being a machine, but it's still rather brutal - and a first-time viewer would probably still assume that Xanatos was the guy in the armor.

 The gang's fates in "Future Tense."
-Broadway was blinded in a fight and his eyes are now two black holes -that's before he is shot and killed.
-Bluestone, Bronx, Claw, Angela, Brooklyn and Demona are all vaporized on-screen.
+Broadway gets blinded in a fight before being shot dead while Bluestone, Bronx, Claw, Angela, Brooklyn and Demona are all vaporized on-screen.
 Xanatos also kills his own son with a smile on his face.

 The Goliath Chronicles episode "Genesis Undone" stands out as rather horrifying.
 The deterioration of the Manhattan clan clones is unsettling to say the least.
 We then get to watch as they all ( including Thailog) writhe in agony before turning to stone, at night.